Skip to content

 Best fit

-Who balayage is best for
+Who brunette and brown balayage is best for

-Balayage is strongest when the goal is movement, softness, and a grow-out that does not create a harsh line every few weeks.
+Brunette and brown balayage are strongest when the goal is movement, softness, and a grow-out that does not create a harsh line every few weeks.

-How Amy plans a balayage appointment
+How Amy plans brunette and brown balayage

 A good balayage result is not only about painting brightness.
 Amy looks at the starting canvas, previous color, desired tone, upkeep schedule, and how much contrast will still feel wearable after the first few washes.